sindresorhus/npm-run-path/readme.md

 Type: `string`<br>
 Default: `process.execPath`

-Path to the current Node.js executable.
+Path to the Node.js executable to use in child processes if that is different from the current one.
 Its directory is pushed to the front of PATH.

+This can be either an absolute path or a path relative to the [`cwd` option](#cwd).

 ## Related